 Different Roles in Waivers

-These are the varied roles involved in the Consumer-Directed waiver services.
+These are the varied roles involved in the Services where the person using them is allowed to select, hire, fire, and train their particular caregiver(s).
+More waiver services.

 Employer of Record (EOR)

-The Employer of Record, or EOR, is the individual who acts as the employer for the consumer-directed model of service delivery.
-The person can be either the individual enrolled in the waiver, the caregiver, a family member, or another person.
+The Employer of Record, or EOR, is the person who acts as the employer for the consumer-directed model of service delivery.
+The person can be either the person enrolled in the waiver, the caregiver, a family member, or another person.

 For every one person receiving these Consumer-Directed services, they need to have an EOR.
-They will need to be at least 18 years old to be the EOR, and for an individual who is under 18, a parent or other responsible adult will take that role.
+They will need to be at least 18 years old to be the EOR, and for a person who is under 18, a parent or other responsible adult will take that role.
 In many cases of someone receiving these services over the age of 18, they choose to be their own EOR.